Zhejiang Professional F.C.: Hangzhou Greentown

 This club is known for its outstanding football academy and youth training facilities.
-However, they were relegated to the China League after getting second-to-last place in the 2016 CFA super League because of their bad performances for the season with only 8 wins in 30 games.
+However, they were relegated to the 2017 China League One after getting second-to-last place in the 2016 Chinese Super League because of their bad performances for the season with only 8 wins in 30 games.

 Aimed to take the crown in the football competition of 2017 National Games of China, Hangzhou Greentown adopted a risky youngster-first policy which was more radical than ever.
 But good wishes were all vain.
 In 2017, the team struggled near the relegation zone in their first season of China League while the youngsters who formed the Team Zhejiang watched the championship slip away in the final.
 Young trainer Xu Lei filled in manager Hong Myung-bo's shoes and the team finally ranked 9th in the league.
 Meanwhile, former player and veteran Jiao Fengbo also returned as the new general manager.

+Zhejiang Greentown

-On 14 January 2018, the club changed their name to Zhejiang Greentown F.C. for the 20th anniversary of the club.
+On 14 January 2018, the club changed their name to Zhejiang Greentown Football Club for the 20th anniversary of the club.
 The same season they reached third place in the China League, one place away from returning to the CFA Super League.

+Zhejiang Energy Greentown

-In September 2020, the team changed their name to Zhejiang Energy Greentown F.C., as Zhejiang Energy Group stepped in as one of the major share holders, while Song Weiping officially quit the club.
+In September 2020, the team changed their name to Zhejiang Energy Greentown Football Club, as Zhejiang Energy Group stepped in as one of the major shareholders, while Song Weiping officially quit the club.

+Rebrand to Zhejiang

 On 26 February 2021, According to the requirements of non-corporate change of club name by the Chinese Football Association, after several rounds of discussion and reported to the relevant provincial departments and the Chinese Football Association for review and approval, the club's name changed to Zhejiang Professional Football Club.

+Return to the AFC Champions League

+Zhejiang finished third in the 2022 Chinese Super League season, which is their highest position they have ever finished in the top tier of the Chinese league saw them qualified for the 2023–24 AFC Champions League group stage after 12 years.

+On 20 June 2024, AFC confirmed Zhejiang will participate in the inaugural 2024–25 AFC Champions League Two group stage.
+Zhejiang is then drawn in Group F alongside Thailand club Port FC, Singaporean club Lion City Sailors and Indonesian club Persib Bandung.